Circle rules football: History

 Circle rules football was created by Gregory Manley in 2006 as a senior thesis project for the Experimental Theater Wing, a division of New York University's Tisch School of the Arts.
 The project aimed to highlight the similarities between drama and athletics, demonstrating that "everything inherent in theater is inherent in sports".

 The game has been played regularly in Brooklyn's Prospect Park since its inception.
 In the spring of 2009, Circle Rules Federation began running an official competitive league in Brooklyn.
 The first championship title was won by The Flying Mordecais.

-Also in 2009, circle rules football was featured in the Come Out & Play Festival, where it won the "Most Original Sport" and "Best in Festival" awards; it was also featured at igfest 2009, where it was named "Best in Festival" and "Most Likely to be Played Again".
+Also in 2009, circle rules football was featured in the Come Out & Play Festival, where it won the "Most Original Sport" and "Best in Festival" awards; it was also featured at 2009, where it was named "Best in Festival" and "Most Likely to be Played Again".

 Official league play resumed in Brooklyn in 2010, and The Flying Mordecais successfully defended their title.
 In both the 2011 and 2012 seasons, upstart team The Rebel Rousers went undefeated and claimed the championship.